KostrykVladyslav/iCaloryAI/README.md

-iCaloryAI
+Nutrify
 ===================================

-iCaloryAI is a cross-platform mobile application built with Kotlin Multiplatform and Jetpack Compose, designed to help users track their daily meals, calories, and macronutrients in a modern and user-friendly way.
+Nutrify is a cross-platform mobile application built with Kotlin Multiplatform and Jetpack Compose, designed to help users track their daily meals, calories, and macronutrients in a modern and user-friendly way.

 ### Key Features
 - Kotlin Multiplatform Mobile (KMM): Shared business logic for Android and iOS, with platform-specific optimizations.